This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How often to take your BP:

-Your primary healthcare provider may recommend that you take your BP at least twice a day.
+Your healthcare provider may recommend that you take your BP at least twice a day.
 Take your BP at the same times each day, such as the morning and evening.
 Ask when and how often you should take your BP.

 What else you need to know:

 - Take your medicines as directed.
-Do not stop taking your medicines without talking to your primary healthcare provider first.
+Do not stop taking your medicines without talking to your healthcare provider first.

 - Keep a log of your BP readings and bring it to your follow-up visits.
-Ask your primary healthcare provider if you should also bring your BP monitor.
+Ask your healthcare provider if you should also bring your BP monitor.
 He may want to make sure that you are using it correctly and that the monitor is accurate.

 - Do not check your blood pressure within 30 minutes of smoking, drinking coffee, or exercising.
 These may affect your BP reading.